metamath/lamp-guide/docs/11/index.md

 > Finally, click on the "Apply Changes" button to accept the selected context.

-#### Small display adjustments
+#### Adjustments for small displays

 Metamath-lamp works really well on small displays like smartphones.
-However, if you are using a small display, you should configure the tool so it uses less display space.
+However, if you are using a small display, you should consider configuring the tool so it uses less display space.

 > If you're using a small display, click the
 > icon <img width="16" height="16" src="menu.svg" alt="menu"> (menu),